 While using the Worker, click on the gear icon to open the Worker Options menu:

-Here you can change the number of jobs you would like to take on at a time, what wallet you would like to accrue cycles to (if it is different than your current active wallet), and whether you would like the worker to finish its active tasks before stopping.
+Here you can change the number of jobs you would like to take on at a time, what keystore you would like to accrue cycles to (if it is different than your current active keystore), and whether you would like the worker to finish its active tasks before stopping.

 If you run into problems click the SUPPORT button at the top right of the page and file a quick report.
 We'll look into the problem and get back to you.